Written by – Dr. Howard Weiss

 “Freezing gait” is most often encountered in patients who experience fluctuating responses to the dopamine enhancing medications.
 If the “freezing of gait” occurs predominantly when the patient is “off”, readjusting the timing and doses of medication to prevent or decrease “off” spells can help prevent the symptoms.
 Close patient – physician cooperation, and conscientious compliance, are required in order to determine the optimal dosings and time schedule and avoid over-medication or under-medication.

-Unfortunately, these measures often do completely solve the problem.
+Unfortunately, these measures often do not completely solve the problem.
 “Freezing of gait” is not entirely attributable to diminished brain dopamine levels.
 Neural circuits not reliant on dopamine are also important for locomotion and balance, and are altered in Parkinson disease.
 Thus “freezing of gait” may also occur when patients are “on”, and the dopamine enhancing medications appear to be working.
 In this situation, medication adjustment is less likely to be beneficial in preventing the problem.
 Deep brain stimulation (DBS), a surgical treatment used to reduce fluctuating motor symptoms in Parkinson disease when medication adjustment is not sufficient, does not eliminate “freezing of gait” for patients who experience this phenomenon in the “on” state.

-It is important for patients who experience “freezing of gait” to have a strategy for dealing with these situations (see table 2).
+It is important for patients who experience “freezing of gait” to have a strategy for dealing with these situations (see table 2 at bottom of article).
 There is no fool-proof way of re-initiating movement that works for everyone.
 However, whenever the feet become “stuck”, it is important for the patient to immediately recognize the problem and come to a complete halt.
 Continuing to try to move the body forward while the feet are “frozen” in place is likely to precipitate a fall.
 After standing still for several seconds, many patients with “freezing of gait” are able to re-initiate ambulation by using tricks such as counting to three, and then lifting one foot high off the floor as if marching.

-Multi-tasking and distractions (eg talking and walking) can trigger “freezing” and should be avoided.
+Multi-tasking and distractions (eg. talking and walking) can trigger “freezing” and should be avoided.
 Loud rhythmical counting, or stepping in time to a musical beat or metronome, are potentially helpful auditory cues for overcoming freezing.
 Visual cues, such as an inverted walking stick, stepping over a small object, or striped lines on the floor, can reduce “freezing” in some cases.
 Patients who “freeze” in a particular place, such as a doorway, should try to visualize the area beyond the obstacle.
 Once the object is passed, freezing generally resolves.

 Physiotherapists and other health professionals offer important gait rehabilitation programs to enable people with Parkinson’s disease to improve their movements and safety.
 Assistive devices such as a wheeled walker can prevent falls for some patients, but are not always effective for “freezers”.